psi4/psi4/doc/sphinxman/source/scf.rst

     gradient('scf')

-   The main differences are the specification of charge locations in units of the active molecule, rather than always in Bohr, and in the use of the :py:class:`psi4.driver.QMMM` class, which is now discouraged from being used directly.
+   The main differences are that (1) the specification of charge locations in the old way used the units of the active molecule, whereas the new way always uses Bohr and (2) the specification of the charge and locations in the old way used the :py:class:`psi4.driver.QMMM` class directly and added one charge per command, whereas the new way consolidates all into an array and passes it by keyword argument to the calculation.

+   The successor to the :py:class:`psi4.driver.QMMM` class, :py:class:`psi4.driver.QMMMbohr`, is operable, but it is discouraged from being used directly.

 To run a computation in a constant dipole field, the |scf__perturb_h|,
 |scf__perturb_with| and |scf__perturb_dipole| keywords can be used.
 As an